-Settings Explanation Flash duration This parameter is used to set the duration of the flash at intervals of 10 $\mu s. \label{eq:equation_problem}$ Gain This parameter is used to set the electronic gain.
+Settings Explanation Flash duration This parameter is used to set the duration of the flash at intervals of 10 μ s.
+Gain This parameter is used to set the electronic brightness gain.
 A high value electronically increases the brightness of the captured image and can improve the readability of the code considerably in the event of poor ambient conditions.
-Parameter set Load from flash: Use this button to load parameter settings from the internal memory (flash EEPROM).
-Save to flash: Use this button to save your current parameter settings in the internal memory (flash EEPROM).
+Parameter set Load from Flash: Use this button to load parameter settings from the internal memory (Flash EEPROM).
+Save to Flash: Use this button to save your current parameter settings in the internal memory (Flash EEPROM).
 Command Send individual commands to the sensor.
-Video Out mode This parameter can be used to rotate the video image up to 180° on devices with a video output.
-Resetting the counter The trigger counter value can be reset to 0 here.
+Reset counter The trigger counter value can be reset to 0 here.